 Avoid placing hot food inside the appliance

-Your freezer will take longer to stabilize its inner temperature when it is loaded with hot food.
+Your freezer will take longer to stabilise its inner temperature when it is loaded with hot food.
 Wait for the food to cool down before putting it into the appliance.

 Check the door seals for gaps, cracks, or tears

 The cold air inside your appliance needs to be properly isolated from the outside temperature.
 Check to see if there are gaps between the door seal and the cabinet.
 If you find any, adjust the door seal by gently pulling away from the door using your fingers.